IntelligentRoboticsLab/yggdrasil/README.md

 ```

 ## Dependencies
-yggdrasil is built using rust, and as such requires the rust toolchain to be installed.
+yggdrasil is built using Rust, and as such requires the Rust toolchain to be installed.
 We recommend installing it using rustup, which can be found [here](https://rustup.rs/).

-The robots run our own arch linux based distribution, and as such the `x86_64-unknown-linux-gnu` target is required for cross compilation:
+The robots run our own Arch linux based distribution, and as such the `x86_64-unknown-linux-gnu` target is required for cross compilation:

 ```bash
 rustup target add x86_64-unknown-linux-gnu